any-docs/css/content/guides/images/using_object-view-box/index.md

 ### CSS

-We define a `--box-size` custom property, which is used as the height and width in the {{cssxref("basic-shape/xywh", "xywh()")}} function, creating a square viewbox with an aspect ratio of `1:1`.
+We define a `--box-size` custom property, which is used as the height and width in the `xywh()` function, creating a square viewbox with an aspect ratio of `1:1`.
 The view box's offset point, the focal point in our zoom effect, is set at `500px` for the `x` coordinate and `30px` for the `y` coordinate, which corresponds to the top-left corner of the leopard's right eye.

 ```css hidden
 input {